-- •The mission of the University of Maryland Extension Grow It Eat It (GIEI) Program is to promote backyard and community food production. - •Master Gardeners teach classes and workshops, develop demonstration gardens, and educate Marylanders on how to produce their own affordable and healthy food using sustainable gardening practices in their homes, communities, and school gardens.
+- The mission of the University of Maryland is to connect Maryland residents to trusted, sciencebased resources to grow healthy gardens, landscapes, and communities. - Master Gardeners teach classes and workshops, develop demonstration gardens, and educate the public about safe, effective and sustainable horticultural practices.